Spring 2025

 Course Support

-Support is offered in the form of office hours (offered by myself) and tutoring hours (offered by Lana).
-Support hours are posted on the top of this page.
+Support is offered in the form of office hours (offered by Christine) and tutoring hours (offered by tutors).
+Support hours are posted on the top of this page and on the course calendar.
 Of course, if you ever need to meet with Christine at times out of these hours, feel free to contact her via email.

 Course Expectations